pivotal-cf/om/docs/configure-saml-authentication/README.md

   --username, -u, OM_USERNAME                            string  admin username for the Ops Manager VM (not required for unauthenticated commands)
   --version, -v                                          bool    prints the om release version (default: false) OM_VARS_ENV                                            string  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)

-Command Arguments:
-  --config, -c                     string             path to yml file for configuration (keys must match the following command line flags)
-  --decryption-passphrase, -dp     string (required)  passphrase used to encrypt the installation --http-proxy-url                 string             proxy for outbound HTTP network traffic --https-proxy-url                string             proxy for outbound HTTPS network traffic --no-proxy                       string             comma-separated list of hosts that do not go through the proxy --precreated-client-secret       string             create a UAA client on the Ops Manager vm, whose secret will be the value provided to this option
-  --saml-bosh-idp-metadata         string (required)  XML, or URL to XML, for the IDP that BOSH should use --saml-idp-metadata              string (required)  XML, or URL to XML, for the IDP that Ops Manager should use --saml-rbac-admin-group          string (required)  If SAML is specified, please provide the admin group for your SAML --saml-rbac-groups-attribute     string (required)  If SAML is specified, please provide the groups attribute for your SAML --skip-create-bosh-admin-client  bool               create a UAA client on the Bosh Director, whose credentials can be passed to the BOSH CLI to execute BOSH commands.
-Default is false.
-  --var                            string (variadic)  Load variable from the command line.
-Format: VAR=VAL --vars-env, OM_VARS_ENV          string (variadic)  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)
-  --vars-file                      string (variadic)  Load variables from a YAML file

 ```